Marquesas Islands: Religion

-According to 2017 data 90.1% of the population of the Marquesas Islands is affiliated with the Catholic Church an increase from 1950 when 87.3% of Catholics were recorded on the islands.
+According to 2017 data 90.1% of the population of the Marquesas Islands was affiliated with the Catholic Church, an increase from 1950 when Catholics formed 87.3% of population of the islands.

 Although the Mendaña ships had chaplains on board, there does not appear to have been any serious attempt at missionary work in the Marquesas Islands.
-The first missionaries to arrive in the Marquesas from 1797, coming from England via Tahiti, were William Pascoe Crook (1775-1846) and John Harris (1754-1819) of the London Missionary Society.
+The first missionaries to arrive in the Marquesas from 1797, coming from England via Tahiti, were William Pascoe Crook (1775–1846) and John Harris (1754–1819) of the London Missionary Society.
 Harris could not endure the conditions at all and returned to Tahiti only a few months later.
 A contemporary report says that he was picked up on the beach, utterly desperate, naked and looted.
 Crook remained until 1799.

 The American mission from Hawaii was no more successful.
-William Patterson Alexander (1805-1864), Benjamin Parker (1803-1877), and Richard Armstrong (1805-1860) arrived in the Marquesas in 1834 from Hawaii with their wives and a three-month-old baby.
+William Patterson Alexander (1805–1864), Benjamin Parker (1803–1877), and Richard Armstrong (1805–1860) arrived in the Marquesas in 1834 from Hawaii with their wives and a three-month-old baby.
 They returned the same year.
-In 1853, more missionaries led by James Kekela (1824-1904) arrived at Fatu Hiva with their wives from Hawaii, but were unable to remain there because of clashes with Catholic missionaries arriving on a French warship.
+In 1853, more missionaries led by James Kekela (1824–1904) arrived at Fatu Hiva with their wives from Hawaii, but were unable to remain there because of clashes with Catholic missionaries arriving on a French warship.

 Protestants went to Hiva Oa, and also had little success.
 There were few converts; tribal warfare and human sacrifice continued.
 Protestant missionaries gradually left Hiva Oa and returned to Hawaii, and only James Kekela remained.
 In 1899, he returned to Hawaii, dying in Honolulu on 29 November 1904.
 Hawaiian-born missionary James Bicknell translated the Gospel of John into the Marquesan language in 1857.